wendyverdonk93/docs/content/tools/reports/report-validity.md

 ## Report validity

 The accountant export report can be exported until 2 years ago.
-Currently, it is not possible to generate reports beyond 2 years.
+It is not possible to generate reports beyond 2 years.